Eldarien/DeskbandControls/Output/!readme.txt

   * Version 3.4.0
   - Fixed display of '&' symbol in playlist.
   - Fixed admin rights detection in install scripts when Server service is disabled.
-  - Fixed crush when album art size is set to 0.
+  - Fixed crash when album art size is set to 0.
   - Changed volume control handling to better match with foobar2000 volume control behaviour.
   - Fixed memory leak in album art handler.